DevMountain/learn-ios/README.md

-#Free (and Paid) Resources to Learn iOS Development
+# Resources to Get Started With iOS Development

 > Where can I start getting into iOS development?
 Are there any good resources?